verana-labs/verana-docs/docs/learn/verifiable-public-registry/60-onboarding-participants.md

 ```

-When a new validation process is started, validation costs can be set (proposed) by the applicant.
-Validator execute a set of validations as specified by the ecosystem governance framework.
-If applicant complies with the requirement for being granted the permission, then the validation process finishes and permission is granted to applicant.

-Permissions may be revoked at any time by the validator or voluntarily terminated by the applicant.

 The table below summarizes the possible combinations of applicants and validators:

 | Payee → Payer ↓  | Ecosystem                      | Issuer Grantor                        | Verifier Grantor                    | Issuer                              | Verifier | Holder                                  |